KieranODriscoll/docs/vault/docs/Reports/2 - Penetration Test Report.md

 - CVE Databases
 ## Vulnerabilities

-**Vulnerability 1: ProFTPD Arbitrary read/write of files**
+### **Vulnerability 1: ProFTPD Arbitrary read/write of files**
 **ID**: CVE-2015-3306
 **Severity**: Critical
 **Affected systems**: 10.0.69.10, 10.0.69.11
 **Description**: This vulnerability allows for the arbitrary reading or writing of files to the server without authorized access.
 This can result in unauthorized access using a reverse shell or the loss of confidentiality of the information stored on the system.
 **Proof of Concept:**
 ![](assets/Pasted%20image%2020241004162604.png)
 Utilizing a public exploit in Metasploit framework, it is trivial in gaining access to the webserver as the www-data user.
 **Recommendation**: Update ProFTPD to the latest version to take advantage of the latest security updates.

-**Vulnerability 2**: Drupal remote code execution
+### **Vulnerability 2: Drupal remote code execution**
 **ID**: SA-CONTRIB-2016-039
 **Severity**: Critical
 **Affected Systems**: 10.0.69.10, 10.0.69.11
 **Description**: A flaw in the Drupal service allows for remote code execution without authorization.
 This can result in unauthorized access to the system, denial of service and other malicious outcomes.
 **Proof of concept**:
 ![](assets/Pasted%20image%2020241004162659.png)
 Utilizing another public exploit in Metasploit framework, it becomes trivial to gain access to the target system as the www-data user.
 **Recommendation**: Update Drupal to the latest version to take advantage of the latest security updates.

-**Vulnerability 3**: PwnKit Privilege Escalation
+### **Vulnerability 3: PwnKit Privilege Escalation**
 **ID**: CVE-2021-4034
 **Severity**: High
 **Affected Systems**: 10.0.69.10